cavadosi/BettrUI/docs/www/content/4.react/accordion.md

     name="openIcon"
     type="string"
     default="ChevronUp"
-  }[The name of the icon (e.g., from Lucide) that will be displayed when a panel is open.]
+  }[The name of the icon (e.g., from Heroicons) that will be displayed when a panel is open.]

   :field{
     name="closedIcon"